magneticio/vamp.io/content/documentation/tutorials/deploy-and-canary-release-wordpress_v094.md

 ---
 date: 2016-09-13T09:00:00+00:00
-title: Deploy and canary release Wordpress
+title: Deploy and canary release Wordpress v094
 menu:
   main:
     parent: "Tutorials"
+    identifier: "deploy-and-canary-release-wordpress-v094"
-    name: "Deploy and canary release Wordpress"
+    name: "Deploy and canary release Wordpress v094"
-    weight: 60
+    weight: 65
-aliases:
-    - /documentation/tutorials/deploy-wordpress-and-mysql/
+draft: true
 ---
-Ths tutorial will demonstrate how Vamp builds deployments from artifacts and works with gateways.
+This tutorial will demonstrate how Vamp builds deployments from artifacts and works with gateways.
 We'll do this by deploying Wordpress together with mySQL using official images from the Docker hub and setting up a gateway to run a canary release.
 We are going to use the Vamp UI, but you could just as easily perform all the described actions using the Vamp API.

-{{< note title="Tested with Vamp v0.9.3" >}}
-This tutorial has been tested on [Vamp hello world v0.9.3](documentation/installation/v0.9.3/hello-world) running with Docker toolbox.
-{{< /note >}}

 In this tutorial we will:

 1. [Create a Wordpress blueprint and deploy it](documentation/tutorials/deploy-and-canary-release-wordpress/#create-a-wordpress-blueprint-and-deploy-it)
   * Create breeds to describe the mySQL and Wordpress deployables and their requirements
-  * Create a scale to specify the resources to be assigned at runtime
+  * Create a scale to specify the resources to assign at runtime
   * Create a blueprint that combines breeds with scales
   * Deploy two instances of mySQL and Wordpress
 2. [Canary release the deployments using gateways](documentation/tutorials/deploy-and-canary-release-wordpress/#canary-release-the-deployments-using-gateways)